 - Limited third-party integrations compared to other platforms.

 6. Craft CMS

-With Craft's personalized content modeling, access to your blog's code, and powerful templating, you can completely control the appearance and functionality of your site — if you have the necessary experience.
+With Craft's personalized content modeling, powerful templating, and the option to edit your source code, you can completely control the appearance and functionality of your site — if you have the necessary experience.

 - Advanced functionality including personalized content modeling and localization feature

 - Free version for single admin accounts